-Section 5.
+Section 6.
 Reconsideration

-The Council will not reconsider the names submitted to the governor after the nominees are submitted unless the disability or death of one or more nominees leaves the governor with less than two names for filling a judicial vacancy.
-If the governor requests additional nominees in such a situation, the Council will submit additional names so that the governor has at least two nominees for each vacancy.
-The Council may select additional names from the original applicants for the position or may re-advertise for the position.
+The Council will not reconsider the names submitted to the governor after the nominees are submitted unless the disability, death, withdrawal, or unavailability due to appointment to another position of one or more nominees leaves the governor with fewer than two names for filling a judicial vacancy.
+If the governor requests additional nominees in such a situation, the Council may submit additional names so that the governor has at least two nominees for each vacancy.
+The Council may select additional names from the original applicants or re-advertise the position.

-Section 6.
+Section 7.
 Publication and Review of Procedures

 The Council shall establish and follow written forms and procedures for the nomination of attorneys who apply to be justices, judges, and public defender.
-The Council shall publish the bylaws and procedures in its biennial report to the Alaska Supreme Court and legislature, post them on its website, and provide them to applicants.
+The Council shall publish the bylaws and procedures in its biennial report to the Alaska Supreme Court and Legislature, post them on its website, and provide them to applicants.
 The Council shall review these procedures at intervals not to exceed three years.